|

 They are also called the Giant Nodulated sea star, Horned sea star

-or Chocolate Chip sea star.
+or Chocolate Chip sea star. |

-What do they eat?
+What does it eat?
 According to

 Lane, it eats micro-organisms and scavenges on dead creatures.
 According